 When a storm passes through, it is normal to fear for the safety of your home’s integrity and the safety of your family.
 A gust of wind can shake a tree branch free, and your roof’s shingles could pay for it.
 Your siding can be peppered with tiny dents from raging hail.
 A heavy blanket of snow on your roof could lead to damaging leaks that can impact the interior of your home.

 With so many ways your home could take a hit from even a common rainstorm, it’s important to have a team on your side who has got your back when these things happen.
-Luckily, insurance can cover storm damage which means that the home repairs that you thought would drastically impact your wallet would actually be at no cost to you.
+Luckily, insurance can cover storm damage which means that the home repairs that you thought would drastically impact your wallet can happen by just paying your deductible!
 Here, the storm damage repair professionals at High Mark Construction go over the most common types of storm damage that can impact your home’s exterior and how our rescue team can help restore your home through your insurance policy.

 Wind Can Damage Your Roof and Siding